pentius00/05_Financial_Planner/README.md

 Using the Free Crypto API, the JSON response for each requested currency is stored and displayed and the current value of the user's wallet is calculated.
 Then, the program defines the number of shares held in stocks and bonds in the SPDR S&P 500 ETF Trust (ticker: SPY) and of the iShares Core US Aggregate Bond ETF (ticker: AGG).
 Using the Alpaca API, the closing value of the previous trading day is used to calculate the current value of the user's savings portfolio.
 Lastly, a pie chart is produced showing the ratio of crypto to stocks and bonds and the total value of the portfolio is compared to three months of income to determine if the user's portfolio is large enough to fund the emergency portfolio.
+### Part 2: Create a Financial Planner for Retirement
+Part two begins by gathering 10 years of historical closing prices using the Alpaca API.
+Then, a Monte Carlo simulation is used to predict the value of the portfolio after 30 years with a 60/40 split between stocks/bonds and after 10 years of an 80/20 split.
+Results are plotted and future value is calculated within a 95% confidence interval.
+Finally, an evaluation is made to determine if the user could potentially retire after 10 years.

 ---
 ## Examples